Sparse learned kernels for interpretable and efficient medical time series processing: Discussion

-We also demonstrated that, owing to the simplicity and near linearity of our model, we can na\"ively quantize the model weights with no impact on performance.
-This is in stark contrast to deep neural networks, where the chaotic properties of the system can amplify and propagate error due to quantization, leading to performance degradation.
-Quantization is also often a non-trivial process in deep neural networks as a result of dynamic range issues, again owing to the chaotic nature of neural networks.
-Our proposed method suffers from none of the aforementioned complexities.
+We developed a parameter reduction techniques to improve the compute-to-performance ratio, keeping in mind the low-power limitations of wearable devices.
+We demonstrated that we can remove over 22\% of the parameters in large models and maintain above 98\% of the original performance on a PPG segmentation task (Appendix Table \ref{tab:pruning}).
+Owing to the simplicity and near linearity of our model, we can na\"ively quantize the model weights with no impact on performance.
+This is in contrast to deep neural networks, where the extreme sensitivity of the system can amplify and propagate error due to quantization, leading to performance degradation.
+Quantization is also often a non-trivial process in deep neural networks as a result of dynamic range issues, again owing to the sensitivity of neural networks to small changes in parameter values.
+SMoLK suffers from none of the aforementioned complexities.

-All in all, our largest model can fit \textbf{in under 100 KB of memory when cast to float16} and can run in under 75 KB after weight pruning. \textbf{Our smallest model runs using under 3 KB of memory cast to float16}.
+Our largest model can fit \textbf{in under 100 KB of memory when cast to float16} and can run in under 75 KB after weight pruning. \textbf{Our smallest model runs using under 3 KB of memory cast to float16}.
 Computing a raw (i.e., without post-process smoothing) signal score is extremely computationally efficient, with our largest model requiring on the order of 10 MFlops/second of signal processing.
 This memory-efficient and compute-efficient approach means that designers of low-power, wearable devices can now achieve state-of-the-art PPG signal quality assessment on extremely stringent compute budgets.
-Our models are so compute-efficient that they could feasibly be implemented on microcontrollers, for example, on consumer pulse oximeters.
-This starkly contrasts with deep learning methods which are memory and compute-intensive.
-Additionally, implementation of our architecture is simple and straightforward to adapt to lower-level programming languages, whereas deep learning-based methods require the time-intensive re-implementation of complex deep learning operations into lower-level devices.
-Furthermore, for segmentation tasks, SMoLK's output only has local dependencies on the input signal.
-In other words, one does not need to wait for chunks of signal to be acquired before running the segmentation algorithm (as is the case for deep networks, which often have global dependencies and a fixed input dimensionality), nor does one need to stitch together multiple prediction windows.
+SMoLK is so compute-efficient that it could feasibly be implemented on microcontrollers, such as consumer pulse oximeters.Additionally, implementation of our architecture is simple and straightforward to adapt to lower-level programming languages, whereas deep learning-based methods require the time-intensive re-implementation of complex operations into lower-level devices.
+Furthermore, for segmentation tasks, SMoLK's output only has local dependencies on the input signal; one does not need to wait for chunks of signal to be acquired before running the segmentation algorithm, nor does one need to stitch together multiple prediction windows.
 Instead, the output of the segmentation algorithm can be computed in real-time as the signal is acquired.